danieladams456/blog-danieladamstech/content/posts/frameworkish-dependencies.md

 2. **Not ideal, but necessary:** coupled to the framework, but necessary functionality
    - [SpringFox](https://springfox.github.io/springfox/) for [OpenAPI spec](https://swagger.io/specification/) generation
 3. **Probably not necessary:** small uses of convenience functions or premature optimizations
-   - Pulling in the full [Apache Commons Collections](https://commons.apache.org/proper/commons-collections/) just for `CollectionUtils.isNotEmpty`, overriding to use [Apache HTTP client](https://hc.apache.org/index.html) instead of the Spring Boot default for a low-traffic service
+   - Pulling in the full [Apache Commons Collections](https://commons.apache.org/proper/commons-collections/) just for `CollectionUtils.isNotEmpty()`, explicitly overriding to use [Apache HTTP client](https://hc.apache.org/index.html) instead of the Spring Boot default for a low-traffic service
 4. **Bad:** tightly coupled to the framework but not officially supported by the framework team
    - [Derjust Spring Data DynamoDB](https://github.com/derjust/spring-data-dynamodb) stopped being maintained but required major code reorganization to remove.

 ## The Story

-I was upgrading a small service that persisted configuration data in DynamoDB and called a couple upstream APIs.
+I was upgrading a small service that persisted configuration data in DynamoDB and called a couple of upstream APIs.
 It was developed and deployed to prod, but never fully adopted.
 A couple of years later, there were new requirements and changes needed to make it usable.
 Upgrading this service gave me an ah-ha moment regarding types of dependencies and the level of upgrade risk they bring with them.
 After glancing at the original state of the service, here were my goals: Upgrade Spring Boot 2.0.6 to 3.1.x, Java 8 to 17, remove unofficial [spring-data-dynamodb.](https://github.com/derjust/spring-data-dynamodb), and upgrade AWS Java SDK v1 to v2.
 There wasn't any issue with AWS SDK v1, but I wanted some experience with v2 since that's what we'll be using for net-new services.

-Only after I had started bumping Spring Boot versions did I realize that the unofficial Spring Boot DynamoDB dependency was last released January of 2019 (four and a half years ago.)
+Only after I had started bumping Spring Boot versions did I realize that the unofficial Spring Boot DynamoDB dependency was last released in January of 2019 (four and a half years ago.)
 That release only supported up to Spring Boot 2.1.
 [Spring Boot 2.5](https://docs.spring.io/spring-boot/docs/2.5.x/reference/html/getting-started.html#getting-started.system-requirements) was the first release to support Java 17.
-The upgrade path would have had to be remove Spring Data DynamoDB, upgrade to Spring Boot 2.5, Java 17, Spring Boot 3.1.
-Along the way would have been a Junit 4 to 5 migration and SpringFox to [SpringDoc.](https://springdoc.org/) The code had a good bit of extra dependencies, boilerplate copy/paste servlet filters and loggers, etc. All those together lead me to write a minimal service from scratch on Spring Boot 3.1 and Java 17.
+The upgrade path would have been to remove Spring Data DynamoDB, upgrade to Spring Boot 2.5, Java 17, Spring Boot 3.1.
+Along the way would have been a Junit 4 to 5 migration and SpringFox to [SpringDoc.](https://springdoc.org/) The code had a good bit of extra dependencies, boilerplate copy/paste servlet filters and loggers, etc. All those together led me to write a minimal service from scratch on Spring Boot 3.1 and Java 17.

-I utilized MapStruct to map between the API data format shared properties + overrides by and the denormalized set of records in DynamoDB.
+I utilized MapStruct to map between the API data format of shared properties + overrides and the denormalized set of records in DynamoDB.
 I wanted to do as much as possible with immutable Java records instead of Lombok-annotated data classes.
 The DynamoDB enhanced client came through and was compatible with Records following the same pattern [this documentation](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/ddb-en-client-use-immut.html) shows with classes.

 ## The Code

-### DynamoDB mapper immutable entity
+**DynamoDB mapper immutable entity**

 ```java
 @DynamoDbImmutable(builder = DemoEntity.DemoEntityBuilder.class)